good things come in really

 seeds and nuts ?

-Thirty years ago competitive floral design started me on a path to designing miniatures and botanical jewelry.
+Many years ago competitive floral design started me on a path to designing miniatures and botanical jewelry.
 My minis and jewelry have been featured in many venues, including

 The Philadelphia Flower Show